phodal/phodaldev/README.md

-#Person's Blog
+#Phodal's Blog

 For more see in: [https://www.phodal.com/](https://www.phodal.com/)

-Basis On Mezzanine CMS
+Powered by Mezzanine CMS (django)

 ##More Than Mezzanine

-- Sitemap with Category & day
+- Sitemap with Category & Date
 - More SEO Optional
 - Limit  RSS feed articles length
 - AutoSuggest For Search